-Veterans Empowering Veterans Inc. is a 501(c)3 non- profit organization.
-VEV became incorporated in October, 2009 and officially became a non- profit in January, 2010.
-Our mission is to assist homeless, disenfranchised and low income veterans to effectively transition back into society through self-empowerment, job and life skills training.
+Veterans Empowering Veterans Inc. is a 501(c)3 non-profit organization.
+VEV became incorporated in October 2009 and officially became a non-profit in January 2010.
+Our mission is to create a community for the homeless veterans, as well as all veterans, assisting them to successfully transition back into civilian society through job training and self-empowerment skills.

 VEV's program has three phases: